fatin-idris/portfolio/README.md

 ---

 ### Future Improvements
---

   - Add more project case studies with high-fidelity mockups.
-    -Implement a full contact form for direct inquiries.
+  - Implement a full contact form for direct inquiries.

 ---